 Pre- and post-flowering drought and heat tolerance: Adaptation of sorghum to the range of environmental conditions in semi-arid regions has resulted in the evolution of extensive genetic variation for drought tolerance in sorghum (Blum 1979; Doggett 1988).
 However, water stress at both pre-flowering and post-flowering stages of development has the most adverse effect on yield.
 Hence, productivity enhancement under drought conditions is a challenging task because of the unpredictable nature of most periods of drought stress prevailing in sorghum growing areas in Kansas and gaps in our knowledge of drought biology Non-lodging and diseases resistance to Charcoal rot [caused by Macrophomina phaseolina (Tassi) Goidanich] and Fusarium stalk rot (caused by Fusarium spp.) are other important traits associated with post-flowering drought stress.
 The research focus at this center is primarily on the development of drought tolerant parents and hybrids using classical and molecular breeding methods and through estimating the genetic parameters and traits association for some valuable morpho-physiological traits which have been extensively utilized for screening of pre- and post-flowering drought tolerance.

-Herbicide Tolerance: Research has shown that heavy weed infestations can reduce grain sorghum yields by 50 percent.
+Herbicide tolerance: Research has shown that heavy weed infestations can reduce grain sorghum yields by 50 percent.
 In addition, weeds may decrease grain quality, increase insect and disease pressure, and increase harvest difficulty.
-Segregating progenies are being evaluated in collaboration with weed scientists to select sorghum lines tolerant to acetolactate synthase (ALS) and acetyl coenzyme A carboxylase (ACC) herbicides.
+Developed parental lines and hybrids are being evaluated in collaboration with weed scientists to select sorghum lines and hybrids tolerant to acetolactate synthase (ALS) and acetyl coenzyme A carboxylase (ACC) herbicides.